openeuropa/oe_webtools/modules/oe_webtools_cookie_consent/README.md

-# OpenEuropa Webtools Cookie consent
+# OpenEuropa Webtools Cookie Consent

 This component provides the integration with the Webtools Cookie Consent Kit (CCK).